-- behaviour is a way of students and other adults communicating an emotional need; - being fair is not about everyone getting the same but about getting what they need; - changing or modifying how we respond to behaviour does not mean we compromise expectations; - there are often underlying feelings and emotions that might drive behaviour, rather than the behaviour itself; and - not all behaviours are a matter of 'choice' and not all factors linked to a student's behaviour is within their control.
+- behaviour is a way of students and other adults communicating an emotional need; - being fair is not about everyone getting the same but about getting what they need; - changing or modifying how we respond to behaviour does not mean we compromise expectations;

+- there are often underlying feelings and emotions that might drive behaviour, rather than the behaviour itself; and - not all behaviours are a matter of 'choice' and not all factors linked to a student's behaviour is within their control.

-As part of our commitment to work with students experiencing behavioural difficulties, targeted students will engage in a variety of 'Behaviour Intervention' programmes delivered by our Behaviour Mentor / SEND Team.
+As part of our commitment to work with students experiencing behavioural difficulties, targeted students will engage in a variety of 'Behaviour Intervention' programmes delivered by our pastoral and/or SEND Team.
 The programme will be aimed at equipping students with techniques to allow them to manage their own behaviour more effectively.
 Clear targets and support offered will be formalised in 'Behaviour Support Plans' agreed with students and parents in meetings with the respective College Leader and/or Deputy Headteacher (Pastoral).
 Allocated Social workers and Family support workers will be invited to attend all review meetings and play an active role in the support plan.

-Additional support will be accessed, as necessary, from the Pupil Support Service, Educational Psychologist Service, City of Birmingham School and the Oaks Behaviour mentor.
+Where the school has concerns about the behaviour, or risk of suspension and permanent exclusion, of a student with SEN or an EHC plan, additional support will be accessed from the Pupil Support Service, Educational Psychologist Service, City of Birmingham School and the Oaks Behaviour mentor.
 The school will ensure that students and their families participate as fully as possible in decisions and are provided with information and support.
 The views, wishes and feelings of the student and their parents will always be considered.
 This is particularly relevant for students with diagnosed or suspected mental health issues that may impact on their behaviour.
+Where a student has an EHC plan, the SENDCO will contact the Local Authority about any behaviour concerns at an early stage and consider requesting an annual review prior to making the decision to suspend or permanently exclude.